openhie/facility-recon/docs/source/dev/docs.md

-# How to Build and Update Documentation
+# tl;dr How to Update and Build Documentation

 These docs are hosted at https://readthedocs.io.
 The documentation is built using Sphinx with Markdown support enabled.
 In order to translate, the documentation must first be in the base (English) language.
 Upon a successful build, the translatable files (.pot) are then pushed to [Transifex](https://www.transifex.com/).
 The pot files must be synchronized with Transifex for editors to use them.

-To do a build:
+Install prerequisites (see below).
+Then to do a build:
 ```sh
 make html
 ```

+## Sphinx extensions

+Python extensions are required to build the docs, including `sphinx_markdown_tables` for tables to render.
+The `.readthedocs.yaml` file in the root of the repo sets which version of Python (3.7) and the location of the requirements file in `docs/requirements.txt`.

-For markdown tables to render correctly see: https://pypi.org/project/sphinx-markdown-tables/
+For more on how markdown tables can render correctly see: https://pypi.org/project/sphinx-markdown-tables/

 ## Update Sources for Translation